junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

-The giant beautiful classic architecture in front of them is the biggest, most likely the richest house they can see around the place, and best of all, the brightest, with the most light -- where they can for sure see the Weeping Angels coming if they dare try.
+The giant, beautiful, classic-looking architecture in front of them is the biggest, most likely the richest house they can see around the place, and best of all, the brightest, with the most light -- where they can for sure see the Weeping Angels coming if they dare try.

 Amy knocks at the door.